 How have Sense International supported people across the globe?

-During the first wave of the pandemic last year, Sense International India successfully implemented a similar programme and was able to support six-year-old Seemanthini and her family.
+During the first wave of the pandemic last year, Sense International India successfully implemented a programme distributing food parcels and hygiene supplies to people with deafblindness and their families.

 Her father works as a labourer, but the lockdown meant there were no longer opportunities for him to work, which affected the family’s income and ability to buy enough food.